-After stopping the pump, shut off incoming power to the motor and lock it out to ensure that the pump will remain inoperative.
+After stopping the pump, lock out and tag out incoming power to the motor to ensure that the pump will remain inoperative.

 If the pump will be idle for more than a few hours, or if it has been pumping liquids containing a large amount of solids, flush it with clean water.